 A Ministry Trainee commits themselves to learning about gospel ministry as part of a local congregation.
 Most Ministry Trainee roles are for one year in the first instance, though many people choose to do a second year.

-All NWP Ministry Trainees participate in the Ministry Training Course for one day a week.
+All NWGP Ministry Trainees participate in the Ministry Training Course for one day a week.
 Trainees should also receive training input and the opportunity to do Word ministry in the local church as well as to do practical service.

 2. Which churches are we talking about?

-The North West Partnership is made up of churches from the length and breadth of the region - from Carlisle to Knutsford, from Wirral to Manchester.
+The North West Gospel Partnership is made up of churches from the length and breadth of the region - from Carlisle to Knutsford, from Wirral to Manchester.

 The precise number of churches offering Ministry Trainee places varies from year to year, but there will be opportunities throughout the region in Anglican, Baptist, FIEC and other churches.
-All the churches participating in our scheme subscribe to the NWP doctrinal basis.
+All the churches participating in our scheme subscribe to the NWGP doctrinal basis.
 For current Ministry Trainee vacancies, please visit our Ministry Opportunities page.